Non-Asymptotic Sequential Tests for Overlapping Hypotheses and application to near optimal arm identification in bandit models: ACKNOWLEDGEMENTS

-\paragraph{Acknowledgment} Emilie Kaufmann acknowledges the support of the Agence Nationale de la Recherche (ANR) under grant ANR-16-CE40-0002 (BADASS project) and the European CHIST-ERA project DELTA.
+Emilie Kaufmann acknowledges the support of the Agence Nationale de la Recherche (ANR) under grants ANR-16-CE40-0002 (BADASS project), ANR-19-CE23-0026-04 (BOLD project) and the European CHIST-ERA project DELTA.
 Aurélien Garivier acknowledges the support of the Project IDEXLYON of the University of Lyon, in the framework of the Programme Investissements d'Avenir (ANR-16-IDEX-0005).

-\section{Non-Asymptotic Sample Complexity Analysis for a Gaussian Test}
+\section{NON-ASYMPTOTIC SAMPLE COMPLEXITY ANALYSIS FOR A GAUSSIAN TEST}

 We provide a general sample complexity analysis of the parallel GLRT test using a generic threshold function $\beta(t,\delta)$.
 Introducing the function

 we make the following assumptions: \begin{enumerate} \item $\beta(t,\delta) \leq \ell(\delta) + c \ln(t)$ where $\ell(\delta) \geq \ln(1/\delta)$.
 This permits to define $T_0(\delta)$ to be any constant such that